 Membership entitles you and up to 6 people on your reservation to the exclusive fares as long as the member is traveling on the same flights.
 You’ll be the first to hear about new offers/destinations and also have early access to book flights whenever Frontier extends its booking schedule.
 This can be helpful if you want to make sure you get your favorite seat on a flight during peak travel seasons.

 Frontier often has promo codes, which offer low fares to the general public on a regular basis.
 These discounts also apply to Discount DEN fares, but there is usually little difference in price between the standard pricing and Discount DEN pricing during these promo code sales.
 The better deals for Discount DEN members are when Frontier has exclusive sales that are only available to members.
+This includes certain buy one, get one free offers such as Kids Fly Free and Friends Fly Free.

 There is no discount on bag fees for members, which is unfortunate since Frontier charges extra for any bags larger than a small personal item.
 Frontier’s Discount DEN members can only recuperate the annual membership fee from the special fares that are offered.